miku/siskin/README.md

 configuration under `/etc/siskin/mappings.json`, which is not included in the public distribution.

+To use siskin, start the luigi scheduler first with `luigid` (in the background or in a separate terminal).

 Siskin comes with a couple of [commands](https://github.com/miku/siskin/tree/master/bin), all sharing the prefix `task`:

     taskcat          - inspect task output